Muhammad-athar105/Samaritan-Tech-Internship-Task/README.md

 ## Validation
 ### Data Validation
-Implement *Express-validator*, a robust library, for data validation.
+To do validation we use the *Express-validator*, a robust library, for data validation.
 Ensure that the data received by the application meets the specified criteria, enhancing overall reliability and security.

 ## Nodemailer
 ### Email Functionalities
-Integrate *Nodemailer*, a powerful library, for handling email functionalities.
+Use the *Nodemailer*, a powerful library, for handling email functionalities.
 Utilize *Gmail's SMTP server* for sending emails.

 ## Dotenv
 ### Sensitive Data Management